csci-1301/csci-1301.github.io/docs/topics_list.md

 # Interacting with Users

-- Input validation  :lock:
+- Input validation  🛡️
 - `TryParse` in the `int` and `decimal` classes.
-- Reading a single character from the user :question:
+- Reading a single character from the user ❓

 # Data structures